 Can I watch a movie in a theatre?

-Starting May 19, movie theatres are operating at 85% capacity.
+Movie theatres currently operate at 85% capacity.
 Moviegoers must have a valid vaccine pass, use the LeaveHomeSafe app to enter a theatre, and wear masks unless they’re eating or drinking.
 Moviegoers can eat and drink in a theatre as long as patrons and staff have received three doses of a Covid-19 vaccine, unless they have recently recovered from the virus or are exempt for medical reasons.
 Remember that if you have an amber health code, you can’t enter a theatre until your vaccine pass QR code turns blue again.

 Can I watch a concert or a play?